 Joe Bagale, also known as Otis McDonald, is a San Francisco-based producer and artist whose music has gained significant traction on Youtube.
 Despite having a home studio setup like so many others, it’s interesting to see how his music has been able to stand out sonically from the pack.
-With two solo albums under his belt, and a bevy of music on Youtube, I found it easy to become sufficiently familiar with his sound to come up with a number questions to throw his way.
+With two solo albums under his belt, and a bevy of music on Youtube, I found it easy to delve into his music and come up with a number questions to throw his way.

 Hi Joe.
 Can I start by asking you to tell me about your musical beginnings?

 Sure.
 My father was a music teacher, and I’m the youngest of three boys, which allowed me to absorb a lot about music from my older siblings growing up.
 I started playing drums when I was about seven.
 At age ten, I started on the trombone and taught myself guitar and bass that same year.
 Around twelve, I started messing around with the piano, and by thirteen I was in my first band.
 Drums, however, were the main instrument that I studied and went to college for, though I’m a multi-instrumentalist who always loved playing different things.